Red-J/Cobra-installer/README.md

 # Cobra-installer
-Cobra installer 7.55 for PS3
+Cobra installer 7.55 for Rebug PS3 4.82 CEX

 Just a simple installer for Cobra 7.55 based on SDL Library and PSl1ght.